The pandemic has made a hybrid work model less of a perk and more of an expectation. This is especially true for women.

 "I think one thing the pandemic did was further highlight and reinforce the extent to which the double burden rests unevenly on women, as opposed to men," McCartin says.
 "In the past, employers have exploited that double burden.
 Basically, companies didn't make many accommodations for what women needed.
 They were perfectly happy to take advantage of women participating in the job market but not necessarily to facilitate it."

 Now, with a great number of workers resigning and a labor shortage, companies can't as easily ignore the needs of women.
-Right now, there are 1.6 million less women in the workforce compared to February 2020, according to the U.S. Bureau of Labor Statistics.
+Right now, there are 1.6 million fewer women in the workforce compared to February 2020, according to the U.S. Bureau of Labor Statistics.

 "I do sense that at the heart of the Great Resignation is the plight of women," McCartin says.